A bottle of wine

 Singular:

-• il is used for for masculine nouns
+• il is used for masculine nouns

-• la is used for for feminine nouns
+• la is used for feminine nouns

 Plural:

-• gli is used for for masculine plural nouns that would take lo or l’ in the singular
+• gli is used for masculine plural nouns that would take lo or l’ in the singular

 Basic Usage